Introducing our new canteen operators, Parveen’s!

 We have a selection of tasty dishes up our sleeve, from warming daals to seasonal salads.
 You can expect a lot of flavours from around Asia such as curry leaf and coconut as well as middle eastern spices such as baharat and sumac.
 You will rarely see a dish without a pickle, relish or crunchy garnish.
 We will also aim to have home made sweet treats every day, there’s not much better than a slice of cake with a good cup of coffee or an aromatic chai.

 Anyone else feeling hungry?
-Come and see what Parveen’s are cooking up in the canteen at Civic House, from 9am-5pm every Tuesday to Friday!
+Come and see what Parveen’s are cooking up in the canteen at Civic House, lunch served from 12pm every Tuesday to Friday!